Tradition, The Rise of a Gracie Fighter

 "A thoughtful, thoroughly engaging film and a unique, intimate window in to the world of Jiu Jitsu and the dedication it takes to be a Gracie fighter."
 Jessica Mellor, Film Journalist.

 "This illuminating documentary depicts Rio de Janeiro’s Gracie family, a martial arts dynasty and pioneers of the devastatingly effective grappling style that is Brazilian Jiu Jitsu.
 The film charts the rise of Roger Gracie over the past nine years, detailing how he became world champion, and also looks at the impact this discipline has had on martial arts around the world. " Curzon Soho.

-For further news of the release and our forthcoming limited edition DVD please fill in the form below.
+For further news of the release and our forthcoming deluxe DVD and book release please fill in the form below.